 Following the success of the October 2016 event on Shari’a Governance, the Islamic Finance Council UK (UKIFC) and the International Shari’ah Research Academy for Islamic Finance (ISRA) in association with K&L Gates are delighted to provide details of our next Thematic Workshop on 21st February 2018, which will focus on the topic of the relationship between Islamic finance and ethical finance.
-The workshop will convene at 09:30am at K&L Gates One New Change London EC4M 9AF.
+The workshop, sponsored by DDCAP, the Bahrain EDB and Gatehouse Bank, will convene at 09:30am at K&L Gates One New Change London EC4M 9AF.

 The trend of positioning Islamic finance within the broader umbrella of ethical finance has gained momentum in recent years.
 Following Shari’a principles, it is argued Islamic finance is seen to be intrinsically interwoven with ethical finance values and strategies.